eiffel-community/eiffel/eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md

 ##### data.batches.recipes.id
 __Type:__ String
 __Required:__ Yes
 __Description:__ A UUID identifying the unique execution.
 Note that this is different from the id of a test case, in two ways.
-First, a test case is a (presumably) persistnent entity, whereas an execution is transient in nature.
+First, a test case is a (presumably) persistent entity, whereas an execution is transient in nature.
 Second, a test case may be executed any number of times in any given recipe collection.

 ##### data.batches.recipes.testCase
 __Type:__ Object